-2.1 Industry Associations
+3.1 Industry Associations

-The CRD, City of Victoria, District of Saanich and District of Central Saanich have worked closely with the Urban Development Institute (UDI) - Capital Region, the Canadian Home Builders Association (CHBA) - Vancouver Island and the Vancouver Island Construction Association (VICA) in designing and delivering the engagement process.
+The CRD, City of Victoria, District of Saanich and District of Central Saanich have worked closely with the Urban Development Institute (UDI) - Capital Region, the Canadian Home Builders Association - Vancouver Island (CHBA-VI) and the Vancouver Island Construction Association (VICA) in designing and delivering the engagement process.
 Several meetings were held with these associations at different points throughout the project, from pre-project development through to drafting the final recommendations.
 This was valuable to understand industry engagement needs, identify additional stakeholders, inform the webinar and workshops/solution labs contents, advise on suitable venues/format/timing, raise awareness of the engagement and share information with their members in addition to providing valuable feedback on information gaps and areas of potential concern.
-The Victoria Residential Builders Association were invited to participate several times, however they declined.
-A letter submitted on the association's behalf by their Executive Director is attached to this package as Appendix A.
+The Victoria Residential Builders Association were invited to participate in the engagement process several times, however they declined.
+A letter submitted on the association's behalf by their Executive Director is attached to this package as Appendix A. The Executive Director did attend some of the engagement sessions.

-2.2 CRD Members Meeting
+3.2 CRD Members Meeting